 Choosing the least expensive braces option is one way to cut costs.
 The less your team spends on raw materials, the smaller the number you will see on your bill each month.

-Experts say you can also cut costs by taking good care of your braces.
-That means:
+Experts say you can also cut costs by practicing good home care.